tixpo/free-genai-bootcamp-2025/sentence-constructor/meta-ai/prompt.md

 </example>

 ## Studnet Input
-Ahmad was sleeping in the mosque and Maryam is studying with her father.
+Ahmad slept in the mosque and Maryam studies with her father.